- Should You Buy or Rent?

 If you answered "no" to these questions (we'll be helping you think more about these questions as you read this section), then renting may be your best bet.

 Remember, we're talking about financial concerns here.
 You may have your heart set on owning your own home.
 That's fine.
 The important thing to remember is that you need to make an informed decision.
-When you have all the pieces of the puzzle, that makes putting it together successfully an easier job.
+When you have all the pieces of the puzzle, it's easier to put together successfully.

 SUGGESTION: When choosing your community, take a close look at the quality of the school district in which you're shopping.
 If you have, or plan to have, school age children, you'll be doing this anyway.
 But even if you don't, a good school district may create a high demand for your home, which may help your resale value down the road.